 No. A Seal of Biliteracy is granted to all students who meet the criteria for the award.

-In Hawaii, who can earn the Seal of Biliteracy?
+In Hawai‘i, who can apply for and earn the Seal of Biliteracy?

-Beginning with the Class of 2017, a graduating senior enrolled in a Hawaii public or charter school.
+A graduating senior enrolled in a Hawai‘i public or public charter school.

-If I apply to earn Hawaii’s Seal of Biliteracy and end up needing to move to another state before graduating, how will Hawaii’s requirements translate to other states?
+If I apply to earn the Hawai’i State Seal of Biliteracy and end up needing to move to another state before graduating, how will Hawai‘i’s requirements translate to other states?

-Since Seal of Biliteracy requirements vary from state to state (or in some instances, by school districts), please contact us at email@example.com, so we may research your particular situation.
+Since Seal of Biliteracy requirements vary from state to state (or in some instances, by school districts), please contact us at email@example.com, so we may research your particular situations.

 Which states have adopted or oﬀer the Seal of Biliteracy?

-A Hawaii public school or charter school student does not need to be enrolled in an AP course at his/her school to sign up to take an AP language assessment.
+A Hawai‘i public or public charter school student does not need to be enrolled in an AP course at his/her school to sign up for and take an AP world language assessment.
 If your high school oﬀers AP courses, contact your AP Coordinator to register.
 Visit https://apstudent.collegeboard.org/home and go to “Taking Exams.”

-I took AP language assessments during my sophomore and junior years and attained a score of 3.0 or higher.
-Can I use my AP scores towards meeting the Class of 2018 requirements for the Hawaii Seal of Biliteracy?
+I took an AP world language exam during my junior year and attained a score of 3.0 or higher.
+Can I use my AP scores toward meeting the Hawai'i Seal of Biliteracy world language requirement?

 AP and IB scores are released during the summer following graduation.
-How will I know if I was successful in earning the Hawaii Seal of Biliteracy?
+How will I know if I was successful in earning the Hawai‘i State Seal of Biliteracy?

-I took four years in a world language at my high school and maintained at least a 3.0 in those classes.
-May I use my course credits to meet the language assessment requirement for the Hawaii Seal of Biliteracy?
+I have studied a world language for four years at my high school and have maintained at least a 3.0 GPA in those classes.
+May I use my course credits to meet the world language assessment requirement for the Hawai‘i State Seal of Biliteracy?

-No. In order to earn the Hawaii Seal of Biliteracy, a student must take a language assessment approved by the Hawaii State Department of Education and meet its designated minimum score requirements.
-Language assessments will optimally measure a student’s real-world proﬁciency in reading, writing, speaking, and listening.
+No. In order to earn the Hawai‘i State Seal of Biliteracy, a student must take a world language assessment approved by the Department and meet its designated minimum score requirements.
+World language assessments will optimally measure a student’s real-world proﬁciency in reading, writing, speaking, and listening.

-The College of Languages, Linguistics, and Literature at the University of Hawaii, Manoa values the accomplishments of HIDOE students who have earned the Seal of Biliteracy, and will award credit according to its policies regulating test score equivalencies.
-The College further encourages students who earn the Seal to consider continuing to develop their proﬁciency in their additional language through pursuing a major, minor or certiﬁcate in Hawaiian or a world language in their post-secondary studies.
+The College of Arts, Languages & Letters at UHM values the accomplishments of Department students who have earned the Seal of Biliteracy, and will award credit according to its policies regulating test score equivalencies.
+The College further encourages students who earn the Seal to consider continuing to develop their proﬁciency in their additional language through pursuing a major, minor or certiﬁcate in a world language in their postsecondary studies.